-Decorate the porch with seasonal decor such as pumpkins, gourds, leaves and a scarecrow.
-When done make some cinnamon coffee or hot chocolate, pull up and chair and admire your work.
+Decorate the porch with seasonal decors such as pumpkins, gourds, leaves, and a scarecrow.
+When done make some cinnamon coffee or hot chocolate, pull up and chair, and admire your work.

 Reduce your stress levels with 10-20 minutes of coloring your heart out.
-Grab one of these coloring books and a few colorful pencils and color away!
+Grab one of these coloring books and a few colored pencils and color away!

 Take Up Crafting

-Whether you enjoy knitting, crocheting or anything else, focusing on project relaxes you and makes for a great night in.
+Whether you enjoy knitting, crocheting, or anything else, focusing on the project relaxes you and makes for a great night in.

 Perhaps knit a beautiful scarf or crochet a top in autumn colors.

 Give your hair color a boost with warm autumnal shades like copper, caramel, browns, golds, and reds.

 Go through your wardrobe and throw away/donate clothes that you no longer wear or use.

 Store your Summer wardrobe and the kid’s outdoor toys.

 I love doing Yoga and make it my daily morning ritual as much as I can.
 If possible I will practice Yoga at least for 30-60 minutes.